That dollar amount reflects a 60.2% increase compared to $2.7 billion in 2018.

 Moldovan Export-Related Businesses

-Not one Moldovan corporation ranks among Forbes Global 2000 for 2021.
+Not one Moldovan corporation ranks among Forbes Global 2000.

 According to listings on leading trade portal Alibaba.com, the following exporters are examples of leading Moldovan companies.
 Shown within brackets is the primary products for each business.